wimlds/nyc-2019-scikit-sprint/participant_feedback.md

 - Mei Guan on Twitter:  https://twitter.com/Rei780/status/1165385960995119104
 >Thank you @WiMLDS_NYC @amuellerml @thomasjpfan @hug_nicolas for an amazing Saturday.
 I learned lots and am appreciative of immensely patient experts who supported us today.

+- Mariel Martinez on Twitter:  https://twitter.com/Marielme/status/1165376596066390016
+>I feel so happy to participate today at Annual Scikit-learn spring, thanks to
+@WiMLDS_NYC @amuellerml, also I happy with my new book.